ICRAR/EAGLE/docs/graphs.rst

   An example of a Logical Graph Template

-Keep them stable and only add important parameters to the graph configuration, which are likely to change between runs.
+Keep them stable and only add important parameters to the :doc:`graph configuration <graphConfigurations>`, which are likely to change between runs.

+.. _logical-graph:

 Logical Graph
 -------------

-A Logical Graph is a Logical Graph Template with an activated ``graph configuration``.
+A Logical Graph is a Logical Graph Template with an activated :doc:`graph configuration <graphConfigurations>`.
 At this point the graph configuration has been filled in by the user with run-specific values and has been applied when it was sent to the DALiuGE translator.

 .. figure:: _static/images/graph_configuration.png